Walter Scott of Branxholme and Buccleuch: Rough Wooing

 After the death of James V in 1542, Scott was among those who opposed the proposed marriage of the infant Mary, Queen of Scots, to Henry VIII's son Prince Edward, and became active in the wars with England later known as The Rough Wooing.
 He was made Keeper of Newark Castle for nineteen years in 1543.
-In 1545, Scott joined the unlikely alliance of Arran and Angus against the invading English at the Battle of Ancrum Moor, leading a contingent of borderers in the ambush and rout of the English forces.
+In 1545, Scott was forced by Arran and Angus to fight against an English force, that had desecrated tombs at Melrose Abbey, at the Battle of Ancrum Moor.
+Though a victory for the Scots, later that year English forces would return to destroy Melrose Abbey.

 Scott also fought in the Battle of Pinkie Cleugh on 10 September 1547.
 Following the Scottish defeat, Scott submitted to Edward VI, now king of England, with the consent of the Regent, Governor Arran, but in 1548 the English took and burned Newark.
 Scott's mother, Elizabeth Kerr, was burned to death when the tower of Catslack was fired by the English on 19 October 1548.

 In 1550 Scott was made Warden of the Middle Marches, and in 1551 Warden and Justiciar of Liddesdale.